shellhub-io/shellhub-io.github.io/docs/troubleshooting.md

-If you're having trouble with ShellHub, here are some fixes you can try:
+In case you're experiencing problems with using ShellHub, here is a list of solutions to some frequently encountered issues.
+If this page doesn't help you solve your problem, try doing a search on [GitHub Issues](https://github.com/shellhub-io/shellhub/issues).

 ## Cannot start service ssh